-The following table and links provide information about HCA's programmes which are funded by the Department for Communities and Local Government except for Care and Support Specialised Housing and Homelessness Change 2015-18 which are funded by the Department of Health:
+The following table and links provide information about HCA's programmes which are funded by the Department for Communities and Local Government except for Care and Support Specialised Housing, Homelessness Change 2015-18 and Platform for Life which are funded by the Department of Health:

-Programme Programme Summary Tenure 1 Build Type 2 Accelerated Land Disposal The Accelerated Land Disposal programme was announced in the Budget 2011 to support the additional or accelerated delivery of 3,000 housing starts on site by 31 March 2015.
+Programme Programme Summary Tenure Build Type Accelerated Land Disposal The Accelerated Land Disposal programme was announced in the Budget 2011 to support the additional or accelerated delivery of 3,000 housing starts on site by 31 March 2015.
 With effect from 1 April 2015, existing commitments transferred to the Single Land Programme.
 Social Rent / AHO / Market NB Affordable Homes Guarantees On 6 September 2012, the Government announced its proposal to guarantee up to £10bn of debt to help housing providers expand the provision of both purpose built private rented and affordable housing.
 As well as the Guarantee for the Affordable Homes element, the Government confirmed that it would make £225m of funding available for new affordable housing, for use where needed alongside the Affordable Homes Guarantee.
 This funding was then doubled in the 2013 Budget to £450m, including London, to support up to 30,000 new affordable homes.
 Aff.
 Rent / Social Rent / AHO NB/A Affordable Homes Programme 3 The Affordable Homes Programme was announced as part of the Government's Spending Review 2010 and delivered over 58,000 (excluding London) new affordable homes by 31 March 2015, with rents set at up to 80 per cent of market rent.
 Aff.
 Rent / Social Rent / AHO NB/A Affordable Homes Programme 2015 - 18 The Affordable Homes Programme 2015-18 replaced the Affordable Homes Programme 2011-15 and aims to increase the supply of new affordable homes in England by March 2018.
 It is now closed although commitments agreed under this programme will be delivered during the 2016-21 period.
 Aff.
 Rent / Social Rent / AHO (shared ownership) NB/A Build to Rent The Build to Rent Fund was launched in December 2012 in response to the recommendations of the Montague report to stimulate new private rented housing supply and to provide opportunities for new institutional investment in the sector.
 It will support the delivery of up to 10,000 new homes.
 Market NB Builders Finance Fund The £525 million Builders Finance Fund is designed to help restart and speed up housing developments between 5 and 250 units that have slowed down or stalled.
 Its main objective is to address difficulties in accessing development finance faced by some house builders, particularly smaller developers, and to help bring forward stalled but viable sites.
 Social Rent / Int.
-Rent / AHO / Market NB/A Care and Support Specialised Housing Fund The Department of Health's Caring for our Future: reforming care and support white paper published in July 2012 announced the Care and Support Specialised Housing Fund.
-Over five years from 2013/14, the Department of Health is making available £160m capital funding for specialist housing to meet the needs of older people and adults with disabilities outside of London.
+Rent / AHO / Market NB/A Care and Support Specialised Housing Fund The Department of Health's Care and Support Specialised Housing Fund (CASSH) provides funding for housing for older people and adults with disabilities (physical or sensory disabilities, mental health needs and learning disabilities & autism).
+The fund is spilt into two phases.
+Phase 1 was launched in October 2012 and phase 2 was launched in February 2015.
+The initial budget for the programme was £160m over five years (2013-14 to 2017-18) outside London.
+In 2013, this was increased by a further £80m and the delivery time frame extended to 2020-21.
 Aff.
 Rent / Social Rent / AHO (shared ownership) NB/A